Tribler/tribler/doc/Tribler development on OS X.md

 ./tribler.sh
 ```

 If there are any missing packages, they can often be installed by one pip or brew command.
-If there are any problems with the guide above, please feel free to fix any errors or [create an issue](https://github.com/Tribler/tribler/issues/new).
+If there are any problems with the guide above, please feel free to fix any errors or [create an issue](https://github.com/Tribler/tribler/issues/new) so we can look into it.